 Addressing diversity, equity, and inclusion in construction with empathy

-Download our white paper to see the challenges the industry faces in attracting and retaining talent from historically underrepresented populations.
+Download our white paper to see the industry’s challenges in attracting and retaining talent from historically underrepresented populations.

 Q: A common concern in the industry is the labor shortage being experienced right now.
 Do you think there’s an angle where building a more inclusive and diverse workforce will help companies expand their talent pool and deal with the labor shortage?

 What I’ve seen in the industry is that as soon as we start recognizing that a woman can bring something different to the table or that potentially a racialized person may have different lived experiences that could help contribute to a new idea or a new way of doing things, it’s like a light bulb goes off in everybody’s head.
-And I think the term DEI sometimes can be a little bit alienating, but when you start talking about what it is, the nuts and bolts, it’s actually getting different people in a room creating solutions that you’ve never heard of.
-Once they understand that, then everybody’s like, yeah, that’s what I want.
+And I think the term DEI sometimes can be a little alienating, but when you start talking about what it is, the nuts and bolts, it’s actually getting different people in a room creating solutions you’ve never heard of.
+Once they understand that, everybody’s like, yeah, that’s what I want.

-Q: Do you think it’s as easy as just attracting those people into the industry or do you see that there is more attrition from some of those folks from minority groups?
+Q: Do you think it’s as easy as just attracting those people into the industry, or do you see that there is more attrition from some of those folks from minority groups?

 Lora: Well, part of it is that everybody is just being a little bit more aware that other folks struggle with different things that we don’t.
-Obviously racial tensions are coming up and indigenous rights are being talked about, finally.
+Obviously, racial tensions are coming up, and indigenous rights are being talked about, finally.
 And that’s the kind of thing that we didn’t know, but you don’t know what you don’t know.

 Lora: It’s no secret that the construction industry is pretty homogeneous, but I think it’s always been difficult to kind of tie the consequences of that in with a business case or something tangible.
 When you think of DEI, you think of feelings, but how can that be put down to paper?